redstone-finance/redstone-docs/docs/smart-contract-devs/Data-Formatting-And-Processing.md

 _Note: All of the steps are executed automatically by the ContractWrapper and is transparent to the end-user_

-1. Relevant data must be fetched from the data distribution layer, powered by the Streamr network and the RedStone gateways.
+1. Relevant data must be fetched from the data distribution layer, powered by the Streamr network or the RedStone gateways.

 2. Data is packed into a message based on the structure of the ‘Transaction Payload’ diagram below…